Vaughan-Peter/Basic-Arduino-Concepts/ReadMe.md

 ## 💬 Need Help?

-- 🗨️ Comment on our YouTube videos
+- 🗨️ Have a question?
+Leave a comment on one of our YouTube videos — we check them regularly!
-- 🐞 Open an [issue](https://github.com/) in this repository
+- 💡 Found something that could be improved?
+You can suggest changes or share feedback directly in this repo by starting a discussion or opening a pull request.
+- 🙌 Even small contributions—like fixing a typo or improving clarity—help make this project better!
+-
 ---

 ## 🖼️ Arduino Components & Kits